rohan-bansal/Fantasia/README.md

 ### _Changes made regularly to the .java file, finished program will be a .jar_

 **How to run the file (.java)**
+1. Download JDK (if you do not already have it)

-1. Clone repository
+2. Clone repository
-2. Open a terminal, navigate into the directory
+3. Open a terminal, navigate into the directory
-3. type `javac ConsoleGame.java`
+4. type `javac ConsoleGame.java`
-4. type `java ConsoleGame`
+5. type `java ConsoleGame`

 **How to run the file (.jar)**